Wealth Management vs Private Banking

-How is private banking vs wealth management?
+How is wealth management different from private banking?
 Do you have to choose between these, or can you utilize the strengths of both at the same time?
+And for those of you with $5+ million investable liquid assets we recommend you download this in-depth guide to learn much more!

-At its core, the question of private banking vs wealth management is a question of purpose.
-You use private banking for a different purpose than you use wealth management.
+At its core, the question of wealth management vs private banking is a question of purpose.
+Each serves a different purpose as you’ll see in a bit.
+Many people therefore use both wealth management and private banking at the same time.

 The simple explanation is this: